Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 *"Never?!"*

 "Never.
 I can tell just by smelling them I’d pay for it.
 So, I don’t.
 If I’m stuck on the latrine because I ate something stupid or whatever?
-That’s calories I ain’t using to grow, and it’s wasted time I ain’t lifting, or studying suit fundamentals, or...uh, whatever else I gotta do."
+That’s calories I ain’t using to grow, and it’s wasted time I ain’t lifting, or studying suit fundamentals, or... uh, whatever else I gotta do."

 ...Well, shit.
 That spoke of some *serious* discipline that Lang hadn’t quite appreciated.
 No *way* would he have managed any of that as a, what?
 Nineteen year old kid?
 And he’s been working towards it since he was *twelve?* Freakshow body aside, Thompson’s face was just so young-looking…